-- This course will begin in Term 2 on Monday 30th April 2018.
+- This course will begin in Term 2, 2019 from the end of April.

 - Campus locations for workshop day will include Noarlunga, Regency Park and Elizabeth.

 - All Regional applicants please apply via Regency Park Campus (SATAC Code 652372).
-Once per term an intensive 1 week practical block will be offered at Adelaide Campus as an alternative study option for regional students ONLY.
+If enough regional students apply, once per term an intensive one week practical block will be offered at Adelaide Campus as an alternative study option for regional students ONLY.
 This will replace the weekly workshops.

-- For participation in this qualification, students will be required to obtain a clearance from the Department of Communities and Social Inclusion at their expense.
+- For continuing studies in this qualification and for work in the sector, students will be required to obtain a clearance from the Department of Communities and Social Inclusion at their expense.
 For more information please go to https://screening.dcsi.sa.gov.au/

 Note: Completion of a TAFE SA course does not guarantee an employment outcome.
 Formal requirements other than educational qualifications (eg licensing, professional registration), may apply to some occupations.